How to Play Liar's Deck (From Liar's Bar) - Full Rules and Variants

 - Video Games, Game Design

-The following are the rules of the Liar's Deck card game, first introduced in the Liar's Bar video game, based on its in-game tutorials, observations I made from gameplay sessions, and comments from the game's developers.
+The following are the rules of the Liar's Deck bluffing card game and its official variants, first introduced in the Liar's Bar video game.
+These rules are based on its in-game tutorials, observations I made from gameplay sessions, and comments from the game's developers.
+While there may be a few differences with the video game due to bugs, I believe these rules to be as accurate as intended.

 Basic rules